WANDR Riders' Info and Updates

 Another way to charge while riding is to use a wireless charger (if your phone is capable of it).

 Wireless chargers are quite affordable and you can probably figure out a way to put that in your mount behind your phone.
-We actually bought a few of them and we’ll test how it works once riding seasons starts again – we’ll keep you posted!

 Be aware, most charge pads need a high-Amp input from the cable, so you’ll need the fast charge plug on your bike!